 Looking for a family-friendly Halloween story that will become an annual favorite?
 Here are 40 classic Halloween picture books that have been loved by my boys year after year.

 They’re sure to tickle and entrance your preschool and elementary-school children.

-You can find these children’s Halloween books at your local library or purchase through the affiliate links provided for your convenience.
+You can find these children’s Halloween picture books at your local library or purchase through the affiliate links provided for your convenience.

 40 Classic Children Halloween Picture Books